 Of course, not everyone has the opportunity to travel to and learn in a Spanish-speaking country or live in a Hispanic community.
 That’s where using Spanish language examples from day-to-day life comes in handy.
 By reading and listening to authentic materials, you can get a feel for the rhythm and flow of the language.
 You’ll also pick up on common phrases and expressions that you can use in your own conversations.

 Best of all, using Spanish language examples in real life situations is fun!
 There’s nothing like being able to practice your new skills with native speakers.
 So next time you’re watching your favorite telenovela or listening to Latin music, pay attention to the language being used.

 The solution that works for me (and maybe for you) is to collect groups of vocabulary around situations, seek out real world examples of these Spanish words in use, and then use them myself in that very situation.
 This is how the knowledge sticks in my brain.

-So, here are a set of links to various themed categories of useful Spanish examples for different everyday scenarios.
-Each section has several different useful Spanish phrases that you can use in that context.
+So, here are a set of links to various real-life Spanish phrases grouped by the contexts in which you might use them.
+Each section has several different useful example Spanish phrases that you can use in that context.
 Write them down in your study notebook, add your own that are pertinent to your particular circumstances, and keep making progress with your Spanish language learning.

 Saying hello and goodbye in Spanish.